Athletics at the 2010 Summer Youth Olympics

 At the 2010 Summer Youth Olympics, 36 athletics events were contested – 18 for boys and 18 for girls – on 17–19 and 21–23 August 2010.
 The events took place in Bishan Stadium, Singapore.
 Athletes born between January 1, 1993, and December 31, 1994, were eligible to compete.
 Continents selected their athletes through Youth Continental Championships (Continental Youth Olympic Trials).

 While most events mirrored those at the Summer Olympic Games, some events were distinct from the Games' senior counterpart.
 A 1000 metres race was scheduled in place of the more traditional 800/1,500 metres races.
 The steeplechase was held over 2000 m, instead of the seniors' 3000 m distance, and the competition featured a medley relay with legs of 100 m, 200 m, 300 m and 400 m (in the Swedish style).
 Combined (or multi-discipline) events were not contested.

+In 2023 Luguelín Santos was suspended by World Athletics on charges of age falsification early in his career.
+He has admitted that he was too old by seven weeks to be eligible for these Games so may be disqualified.

 Competition format

 Qualification

 The six continents, Africa, Asia, Europe, North America, Oceania and South America, held their Youth Olympic Trials in 2010.